 - GRE and/or MAT scores from the last five years are accepted.
 Fisher's school code/reporting number is 3391. - Official college transcripts from all accredited undergraduate and graduate institutions attended.
-Transcripts must be sent from the issuing school in a sealed envelope and contain the appropriate signatures and seals to be considered official.
-Successful completion of a graduate degree program is sufficient. - Undergraduate GPA requirements: - Master of Arts in Psychology; Mental Health Track (non-licensure) - A cumulative GPA of 2.7 or higher is required for undergraduate degree programs. - Master of Arts in Counseling Psychology; Trauma Track (licensure) - A cumulative GPA of 3.0 or higher is required for undergraduate degree programs. - Students who do not meet the admissions criteria for the Master of Arts in Counseling Psychology; Trauma Track program will be invited to apply to the Master of Arts in Psychology; Mental Health Track program. - Students who successfully complete the Master of Arts in Psychology; Mental Health Track degree program may apply for admission and transfer to the Master of Arts in Counseling Psychology; Trauma Track program prior to degree conferral. - Resume: Must be up-to-date and include educational and professional information.
-If any information changes after you have applied, please send the graduate admissions office an updated resume. - Foundation Coursework Requirement: None required for the Master of Arts in Psychology; Mental Health Track.
-For the Master of Arts in Counseling Psychology; Trauma Track completion of at least nine credits in psychology or human services courses or related discipline.
-The Program Director will assist in selecting additional appropriate coursework.
-Applicants may be eligible for provisional acceptance while completing foundation coursework. - Two letters of recommendation: Applicants are required to submit two current (not more than 1 year old) letters of recommendation supporting their admission.
-Letters of recommendations should be from individuals with whom they have worked closely in a professional or academic setting. - Interview Requirement: For students applying directly to the Master of Arts in Counseling Psychology; Trauma Track program, an information session, and interview are required.
-Not all applicants will be granted an interview. - There is no interview process for the Master of Arts in Psychology; Mental Health Track program. - For students in the Master of Arts in Psychology; Mental Health Track program, who then wish to apply to the Master of Arts in Counseling Psychology; Trauma Track program, an application and interview with full-time faculty is required to admission to the licensure track program. - Essay: A personal statement is required of all applicants as noted below:
+Transcripts must be sent from the issuing school electronically or in a sealed envelope and contain the appropriate signatures and seals to be considered official.
+Successful completion of a graduate degree program is sufficient. - Undergraduate GPA requirements: - An undergraduate degree with a cumulative GPA of 2.7 or higher is preferred.
+Applicants with less than a 2.7 GPA will be considered for admission on an individual basis. - Resume: Must be up-to-date and include educational and professional information.
+If any information changes after you have applied, please send the graduate admissions office an updated resume. - Foundation Coursework Requirement: Relevant undergraduate coursework may be considered in the admission decision process although no specific undergraduate degree is required. - Two letters of recommendation: Applicants are required to submit two current (not more than 1 year old) letters of recommendation supporting their admission.
+Letters of recommendations should be from individuals with whom they have worked closely in a professional or academic setting.